 Order tags are a great solution to maintain control over how every order should be managed.
 For instance, it can communicate specific rules to your picking team, such as whether or not the order contains fragile items.

-Order tags can also help you customize different fulfillment workflows, such as routing specific orders to a different warehouse based on its criteria.
+Order tags can also help you customise different fulfilment workflows, such as routing specific orders to a different warehouse based on its criteria.

-Ultimately, orders tags are great for one-off situations that call for a simple or more complex solution to keep your fulfillment process efficient.
+Ultimately, orders tags are great for one-off situations that call for a simple or more complex solution to keep your fulfilment process efficient.